Tyrese Sinclair: York City

 On 30 May 2024, Sinclair joined York City upon the expiry of his contract with Rochdale.

 On 24 October 2025, Sinclair joined fellow National League side Solihull Moors on loan until 3 January 2026.
+He moved on loan to Hartlepool United in January 2026.

+Following York City's promotion, he was released upon the expiry of his contract at the end of the 2025–26 season.

+Livingston

+On 14 May 2026, Sinclair agreed to join Scottish Championship club Livingston on a two-year pre-contract agreement.

 Personal life

 His father is the retired Jamaican international footballer Frank Sinclair.